For sellers

 What's your commission and who pays it?

-Real estate commission is typically a percentage of the home's sale price and is paid by the seller at closing from the proceeds of the sale.
+Real estate commission is typically a percentage of the home's sale price and is typically paid by the seller at closing from the proceeds of the sale.
 The total commission is generally split between the listing agent (representing the seller) and the buyer's agent, meaning sellers indirectly compensate both sides of the transaction.
 Commission rates are negotiable and can vary based on factors like the property type, price point, market conditions, and services provided.
 As a buyer, you generally receive professional representation at no direct cost to you since the commission comes from the seller's proceeds, while sellers should view commission as an investment in professional marketing, expert negotiation, and services that help achieve the best possible sale price and terms.
 It's important to discuss commission structure upfront with your agent to understand exactly what services are included and ensure you're comfortable with the arrangement before entering into a listing or buyer representation agreement.
+In the event the seller is not compensating the buyers agent, then the buyer is responsible for this per the buyer brokerage agreement that is signed prior to the start of home showings.